This work instruction contains the following sections:

 PRE-PROPOSALS REQUIRING ORSPA PRE-AWARD APPROVAL DUE TO INSTITUTIONAL COMMITMENTS

 - When the sponsor requires submission by an Authorized Institutional Representative, or

 - When terms and conditions would make the pre-proposal binding to the full proposal submission, or

-- When the sponsor requires an itemized budget (more than just an estimate).
+- When the sponsor requires an itemized budget (more than just an estimate) and/or cost share.

-2. RA will identify if the pre-proposal requires Research Operations Pre-Award approval due to institutional commitments and if Research Operations Pre-Award will submit the pre-proposal.
+2. RA will identify if the pre-proposal requires Authorized Organization Representative approval due to institutional commitments and if Research Operations Pre-Award will submit the pre-proposal.

-3. If the pre-proposal is related to a limited submission, the RA will identify in ERA and will upload the approval from the Research Development of the PI eligibility to submit.
+3. If the pre-proposal is related to a limited submission, the RA will identify in ERA and will upload the approval of the PI eligibility to submit.

 2. Following GCO assignment it will appear in the assigned GCO’s ERA “My Home” page in the “Proposals in Process” Tab.

 Specific Requirements Definition (SR): Specialized Opportunities, High Profile Applications, and Significant Partnerships/Relationship Building and/or requires a dedicated GCO.